 I hurried to a Lufthansa counter with printed ticket.
 With a gentle smile, an airline agent told me I missed my flight to Munich, and they allocated the next plane to me which is in ten minutes.
 I stormed to the terminal, and the service by Lufthansa was best.
 I reached the Munich airport in less than an hour.

 I need to travel to Nürnberg next.
 I already booked a FlixBus that goes to Nürnberg at 18:30 PM.
 I swiftly collected my luggage from the belt and went to the bus stop with the help of GPS directions thanks to the free Wifi hotspot available at the airport entrance.
 My Jio sim didn’t work at the Munich airport, but I am on track with the free hotspots.

 It was so cold (-1˚C) outside that my hands were freezing at that time.
 My bus arrived on time, and I was put back into comfortable heating.
 After an hour journey to Nürnberg, the bus dropped me at the Nürnberg central bus station.
 The bus stop was deserted at 8:20 PM in the night.
 I called a taxi because my luggage was heavy and I have no idea of how U Bahn/S Bahn/Tram works.
 The driver was so friendly and communicated in English with me.
 I showed a screenshot of my Airbnb address.
 I conveyed him I do not have network coverage on my phone.
 He asked the landlord’s number, talked with him and got specific directions, unloaded luggage, and bade me goodbye.

-This boring story of mine till here might already shove you into a small nap.
+The boring story of mine ends here.
 But exciting stuff starts now.
 After a month living in southern Germany, I spotted a few things that could be helpful for future expats.

 Things Indian(any?) expats should know before coming to Germany (Observations & Impressions)